A General Framework for Design-Based Treatment Effect Estimation in Paired Cluster-Randomized Experiments: Simulation Studies

 We repeat this procedure 400 times and average these 400 finite-population measures for the main results.
 Standard errors for the simulation results are calculated as the standard deviation of the 400 finite-population simulation estimates divided by $\sqrt{400}$.

 In the main text, we compare the H\'{a}jek ($\hajek$), Horvitz-Thompson ($\hvt$), AMW ($\amw$), WLS-P ($\wlsp$), and LOO-MI ($\loomi$) estimators, for baseline inference with no covariate adjustment.
-We additionally include $\hat{\tau}^{WLS}[\cdot]$, $\hat{\tau}^{WLS-P}[\cdot]$, and $\hat{\tau}^{IDPD}[\mbox{LOO WLS}, \cdot]$ adjusted by the cluster size ($n$) and the cluster size and the covariate ($n, x$).
-We will use this notation for the estimators for the remainder of the chapter.
-We use leave-one-pair-out WLS with the optimal interpolation between imputing the mean potential outcomes versus directly imputing $\vio$ and $\vio$, to impute $d_i$ for the LOO IDPD estimator with covariate adjustment.\footnote{Options \texttt{(pred = p\_ols\_interp, weighted\_imp = T)} in the \texttt{p\_loop} function of the \texttt{dRCT} package.}
+We additionally include $\hat{\tau}^{WLS}[\cdot]$, $\hat{\tau}^{WLS-P}[\cdot]$, and $\hat{\tau}[\mbox{LOO WLS}, \cdot]$ adjusted by the cluster size ($n$) and the cluster size and the covariate ($n, x$).
+We will use this notation for the estimators for the remainder of the paper.
+To impute $d_i$ for the LOO IDPD estimator with covariate adjustment, we use leave-one-pair-out WLS with the optimal interpolation between imputing the mean potential outcomes versus directly imputing $\vio$ and $\vio$.\footnote{Options \texttt{(pred = p\_ols\_interp, weighted\_imp = T)} in the \texttt{p\_loop} function of the \texttt{dRCT} package.}

-As discussed in Section~\ref{sec:review}, there are multiple possible variance estimators for certain point estimators, however we show the results for only one in the main text for simplicity (as indicated in the result tables).
+As discussed in Section~\ref{sec:review}, there are multiple possible variance estimators for certain point estimators, however we show the results for only one in the main text for simplicity (as indicated in the result figure caption).
 We implemented each of these variance estimators in \texttt{R}, except for the Huber-White robust variance estimator, for which we use the \texttt{sandwich} package \citep{sandwich_2023} with ``HC1'' variance structure.\footnote{For robust variance estimation for the WLS estimators with pCRTs, there is no clear recommendation for which covariance structure to specify. \cite{su_model-assisted_2021} use ``HC0'' with CRTs.
 There is evidence recommending ``HC3'' for small sample sizes \citep{long_using_2000}.
-We use ``HC1'' because it is the default parameter in \texttt{STATA}, which is the context in which many practitioners may be using this method.} For confidence interval estimation, we use the recommended degrees of freedom for a $t$ distribution when available in the literature, and a normal distribution for the LOO IDPD estimators and Horvitz-Thompson estimator.
-Full simulation results with additional point and variance estimators can be found in Appendix~\ref{chpt:appn_pcrt9}.
+We use ``HC1'' because it is the default parameter in \texttt{STATA}, which is the context in which many practitioners may be using this method.} For 95\% confidence interval estimation, we use the recommended degrees of freedom for a $t$ distribution when available in the literature, and a normal distribution for the LOO IDPD estimators and Horvitz-Thompson estimator.
+Full simulation results with additional point and variance estimators can be found in Supplement L.